AmokSolderer/APC/DOC/Problems.md

 You should now check the input signals (pins 2 to 9) of U2.
 However, these are 3.3V signals so be sure that your logic probe can handle those or use an oscilloscope.
 If the input signals are also static you should check your Arduino DUE, otherwise you can locate the problem as follows:
 The APC uses an 8 bit data bus to control most of the HW.
 If this bus is dead then this is most probably caused because one of the latches addressed by this bus is damaged and shorting the signals of the bus to 5V or GND.
 Finding the damaged latch can be tricky as they're all connected in parallel, but the most likely candidate is the switch driver latch U23.
 This latch is providing the signals of the switch row and can therefore be damaged by high voltages being shorted to the switch matrix.
 You can remove the IC quite easily with two soldering irons.
-If the APC comes to live again with the IC removed, you have found your problem, but be sure to fix the short to your switch matrix before installing a new IC.
+If the APC comes to live again with the IC removed, you have found your problem, but be sure to fix the short in your switch matrix before installing a new IC.